ef-lab/ethopy_hardware/Homecage_setup/3d_designs/README.md

 # 🖨️ 3D Designs for EthoPy Hardware

-This folder contains 3D-printable `.stl` files for components used in the EthoPy hardware setups.
+This folder contains 3D-printable `.stl` files for components used in the EthoPy Homecage setup.

 ## 📦 Included Models

 - `base.stl` – Main mounting base
 - `center_port.stl` – Center nose-poke port
 - `lick_port.stl` – Mount for lick detection module
 - `screen_stand.stl` – Stand for screen placement
 - `speaker_hold.stl` – Bracket for securing a speaker

 All models are designed for ease of printing and assembly, with minimal support requirements.